-6.4 ASSIGNMENT OF LEAVE FOR CATASTROPHIC ILLNESS AND OTHER PURPOSES the Association a copy of the standardized County Policies and Procedures regarding the implementation of this program.
+Regular employees shall be eligible to participate in the County's program of assignment of leave for catastrophic illness and other purposes.
+The County will provide the Association a copy of the standardized County Policies and Procedures regarding the implementation of this program.